samachillesx/linux-server-administration/docs/security.md

 ## 1. Overview

-Security is an important part of Linux server administration.
-In this project, basic security controls were implemented to reduce unnecessary access to the server and protect the services running on it.
+Security is a key part of managing and maintaining a Linux server.
+In this project, I applied a number of basic security controls to limit unnecessary access, reduce potential risks, and help protect the services running on the server.

-The security configuration focused on:
+The security configuration focused on the following areas:

 * User and privilege management
 * File ownership and permissions